 For women and children, we are a bridge from crisis to stability and self-sufficiency.
-With 168 beds and 55 rooms, Laura’s Home offers a variety of services intended to prepare women and children for positive, productive futures.
+Today, hundreds of single-mothers and their children are experiencing or on the verge of homelessness in our city.
+With 166 beds and 55 rooms, Laura’s Home offers a variety of services intended to prepare women and children for positive, productive futures.

 The beginning stage is devoted to introducing women and children to the Laura’s Home program and live-in accommodations.
 It is here that staff begins to engage the women through introductory crisis support groups.
 Children who come to Laura’s Home with their mothers also receive support through Pathways childcare, tutoring, and mentoring.